julelang/manual/src/shared-libraries/windows-and-dll.md

 	println(str(path[:r]))
 }
 ```
 In the example above, the `ExitProcess` and `GetModuleFileName` functions are wrappers for the corresponding DLL procs.
 No need to update all calls for any change, just update the wrapper.
 Jule's compiler will check type-safety for you.
-Basically, low-level addrcalls becomes more safe and reliable in this approach. **Highly recommended**.
+Basically, low-level addrcalls become safer and more reliable in this approach. **Highly recommended**.

 ## Using C/C++